wanxinyang/run-treeqsm-in-octave/README.md

 ## 1. Create an environment and install Octave & prerequisties
 ### Recommend method: using mamba (a quicker way)

-Install mamba in the base env if you don't have mamba before:
+Install mamba in the conda base env if you don't have mamba before:

 `conda install conda-forge::mamba`

-Create octave env using mamba:
+In the conda base env, create a new env named 'octave' using mamba:

 `mamba create -n octave -c conda-forge octave cmake cxx-compiler -y`

 ### Alternative method: using conda

+In the conda base env, directly create a new env named 'octave' using conda:

 `conda create -n octave -c conda-forge octave cmake cxx-compiler -y`

 ## 2. Open Octave and install prerequisites